Best Digital Bank UK: Starling, Monzo, Revolut, Biscuit, Wise, Chase & Curve Compared

 Every account was scored on the same five criteria: monthly fee, foreign-exchange costs, FSCS protection, sign-up bonus value through a referral link, and the specific job it does best day-to-day.
 Figures come from each provider's published pricing and T&Cs and are re-checked monthly — the note under the comparison table shows when they were last verified.

-Six of these — Monzo, Starling, Revolut, Biscuit, Wise and Curve — we have opened, used and hold active referral links for.
+Six of these — Monzo, Starling, Revolut, Biscuit, Wise and Curve — we have opened, used and hold active referral links or codes for.
 Chase is included for completeness because it is now one of the UK's best-known digital accounts and a comparison guide that excludes it would be thin.
 Chase does not have a public referral programme we can offer, so we pass on no bonus — the entry is for comparison only.

 High-street digital arms we have NOT included: NatWest's Kite (children only), HSBC's MyMoney (under-18s) and Barclays' Blue Rewards (tied to full Barclays account).
 These are products with narrow audiences.
 If none of the seven below suit, look there next.